 "More volunteers are needed," says Behnke.
 "But I believe our efforts will inspire more people to become involved."

 RECOVER, REBUILD, RESTORE

 Behnke and his family love their community, which borders Colorado Springs to the northeast.
-"It's very peaceful, and we have great neighbors.
+"It's very peaceful, and we have great neighbours.
 There is just a resiliency among these people to build and keep going because this is where they want to live.
-In volunteering, I want to be a good neighbor in return.
+In volunteering, I want to be a good neighbour in return.
 It's so important to give back."

 In the distance, Pike's Peak and the Rocky Mountains provide a majestic backdrop for the Behnkes' backyard.
 But as with so many other properties in the area, black, dead trees cover much of the lot, a solemn reminder that there is still so much work to be done.